Table of Contents

 Landslide and Subsidence Mitigation

-Mexico City faces a dual geological threat: landslides on the mountain fringes and severe land subsidence in the central lakebed areas.
-The subsidence, caused by excessive groundwater extraction, has caused the city to sink at rates of up to 40 centimeters per year in some areas.
-This exacerbates flood risks and damages underground utilities.
-On the mountainous edges, landslides are triggered by intense seasonal rains and earthquake shaking.
-The city has developed a Geotechnical Zoning Map that classifies land into zones of low, medium, and high risk.
-Building permits in high-risk zones are heavily restricted.
-The government also maintains rain gauges and inclinometers on unstable slopes to provide early warnings.
+On the mountainous edges, landslides are mainly triggered by intense seasonal rains and earthquake-induced shaking.
+To address this, the city has developed a Geotechnical Zoning Map that classifies land based on risk levels—low, medium, and high.
+Building permits in high-risk zones are heavily restricted or prohibited.
+The government also deploys monitoring equipment such as rain gauges and inclinometers on unstable slopes to provide early warnings and reduce disaster risk.

 Disaster Preparedness and Management: A Model for Megacities